giuseppemorelli/Vagrant-LAMP/README.md

 2) unzip on your favorite work folder

-3) change Vagrantfile - section config.vm.synced_folder to sync your project folder
+3) rename `config/config.yaml.sample` in `config/config.yaml`

+4) change settings or leave default in `config/config.yaml`

-4) run `vagrant up`
+5) run `vagrant up`

-5) make your configuration on vagrant machine entering by run `vagrant ssh`
+6) make your configuration on vagrant machine entering by run `vagrant ssh`

-6) have fun and happy coding!
+7) have fun and happy coding!

 ## OS and base box

 - debian/jessie64  8.5.1
-- private network ip: 192.168.250.10
+- default private network ip: 192.168.250.10

 ## Software Installed